johnalison/obsidian-notes/Journal/3 October 2024 Thursday.md

 More [[Jet DeClustering]]

 # Debugging syn_v0.
-Seing that the mixed histograms counts dont match the cutflows !
+Seeing that the mixed histograms counts dont match the cutflows !
 - Data is OK
--
+- fixed the issue.
+Cannot repeat filenames in the datasets..
+All the PS data was being counted in v0 (fixed by making copies of the PS data with different file name)